simonesilvestroni/m2m-website/_posts/2021-02-24-shelter-from-a-storm-antiquity.md

 >
 > <cite>— Gerald Duchene</cite>

-> This song proved to be a really positive turning point for Gerald and I, having worked together on last year’s ’The Experience’ album.
+> This song proved to be a really positive turning point for Gerald and I, having worked together on last year’s *The Experience* album.
 Despite having worked together effortlessly, a number of recent tunes hadn’t worked out quite as well and we were unsure how to proceed.
 >
 > Gerald broke this creative deadlock by bringing our mutual friend and co-conspirator Simone Silvestroni onboard.
 Simone had of course been playing bass with Gerald for some time but now acted as a creative go-between, joining the conversations and widening them out from dialogue to discourse.
 >